OxygenCobalt/Auxio/info/ARCHITECTURE.md

 0xA110 | ReplayGainMode.OFF
 0xA111 | ReplayGainMode.TRACK
 0xA112 | ReplayGainMode.ALBUM
+0xA113 | ReplayGainMode.DYNAMIC
 ```

 Some datatypes [like `Tab` and `Sort`] have even more fine-grained integer representations for other data.
 More information can be found in
-the documentation for these datatypes.
+the documentation for those datatypes.

 ## Package-by-package rundown